Wellness Advisors are available

 Gut health is critically important.
 Without adequate gut health, you won’t properly absorb the nutrients you need.
 Take this quiz to determine if you might have a gut balance issue.

 Some individuals see dramatic results within a few days; however, Daily Essential Nutrients (DEN) typically produces results gradually over a period of several months (and sometimes longer for certain conditions).
 Dozens of medical journal publications have reported impressive results in people who took our product at recommended levels for at least 8 weeks.
-But it’s safe to say that no one will see the full benefits of DEN in just 8 weeks— many people continue to report subtle improvements for years after.
+But it’s safe to say that no one will see the full benefits of DEN in just 8 weeks— many people continue to report subtle improvements for many years.

 The recommended dose of our clinical strength formula, Daily Essential Nutrients—4 capsules, 3 times per day, with meals, or 1 scoop of powder, 3 times per day—is based on extensive experience addressing various symptoms in thousands of people, including adults, adolescents, and children.
 Independent university research has shown that people respond best, particularly in the first few months, by consistently taking the recommended dose.
 However, some individuals have reported significant benefits from taking less.
 For best results, work your way up to the full dose, and then reduce down to the level that sustains your improvements.